-So, I guess this is what it boils down to–me feeling entitled.
-That’s probably not the best word to use, but it’s how I feel.
-Entitled to get my tooth fixed for free because it was the dentist’s error.
-Entitled to have my windshield paid for by the half-ass trucking company that can’t bother to put signs on their trucks to keep others safe from their falling debris.
-Entitled to get my money back for my cat that I’m never going to see again.
+So, I guess this is what it boils down to: me feeling entitled.
+That’s probably not the best word to use, but it’s how I feel; entitled to get my tooth fixed for free because it was the dentist’s error; entitled to have my windshield paid for by the half-ass trucking company that can’t bother to put signs on their trucks to keep others safe from their falling debris; and entitled to get my money back for my cat that I’m never going to see again.

 Am I wrong for feeling this way?

 Probably.
 There are people in this world with real problems and I should be looking at this in a more positive way I suppose, but I’ve never been able to look at someone else’s negatives to make a positive for myself, ever.
 I realize life isn’t always fair, but I’m angry and I’m sad.
 Maybe it’s just a phase I’m going through, but I just don’t feel like I can handle things like I used to.
 I don’t know if it’s getting older or what.
 I just don’t feel as resilient as I used to be when life throws curveballs such as these…